Climate Change (Information Disclosure Based on TCFD Recommendations)

 Due to the nature of our broad-based operations, ITOCHU is subject to various risks, including market risks, credit risks, and investment risks.
 In addition to establishing various internal committees and designated responsible departments, we have created a risk management organizational structure and management methods necessary to address these risks.
 This organizational structure includes outlining management regulations, investment standards, risk limits, and transaction limits, as well as establishing structures for reporting and monitoring to enable integrated Group risk management.

-Climate change risks are one (environmental and social risks) of the major risks subject to Group risk management.
-We incorporate this risk management into the assessment methods for each business phase shown in the table below (business, product, Group companies, supply chain, strategy, and portfolio).
+Climate change risks are one of the major environmental and social risks subject to Group risk management.
+We incorporate this risk management into the assessment methods for each business phase shown in the table below, which can broadly cover our business activities as a general trading company including management of investment, trading products, logistics, Group companies, supply chain, business strategy, and portfolio, etc.

 Climate-related Risk Management Procedures and Evaluation Methods for Each Business Phase